 When contacting us, please make sure you quote your Student Identity number (SID), as this will speed-up any communication.
 Your SID is generated on receipt of your application and is shown in the header of all our correspondence

 If we don’t have all the information we need to make a decision on your application, we will get in touch.
 With the request for further information, you will also be given a deadline by which you need to respond.
 Please reply as quickly as possible, as until we hear back from you, we won’t be able to progress your application.
+If you do not respond your application maybe withdrawn or you may be considered for an alternative course.

 Types of further information we may require include: